Nile crocodile: characteristics, habitat and behavior

 Nile crocodile characteristics and habitat

-Once the eggs hatch, the hatchlings are extremely vulnerable and are protected by their mother for the first two years of their life.
-During this time, the hatchlings face numerous threats from predators such as birds of prey, monitor lizards, and even older crocodiles, which may engage in cannibalism.
+The Nile crocodile reaches sexual maturity between 10 and 15 years of age.
+Females build their nests near water and lay between 40 and 60 eggs.
+The incubation period depends on the ambient temperature, with higher temperatures favoring the hatching of males and lower temperatures favoring females.
+Once the eggs hatch, the hatchlings are extremely vulnerable and are protected by their mother for the first two years of their lives.
+During this time, the hatchlings face numerous threats from predators such as birds of prey, monitor lizards, and even other, more adult crocodiles, which may practice cannibalism.

 Relationship with humans